 Cons / The quality of the exported videos can be spotty and pixelated, potentially requiring you to make multiple versions before you get the results you want.

 Verdict / If you can get past the lower-quality output, this program should fit the needs of most beginner, novice and casual video editors.

-AVS Video Editor is consumer-level video editing software that allows you to transform your raw footage into a finished video that you can show friends and family or upload to the internet for the world to see.
+AVS Video Editor is consumer-level video editing software that transforms your raw footage into a finished video that you can show friends and family or upload to the internet.
 It’s easy enough to learn to use, but setbacks in our testing process and the quality of the exported video leave much to be desired.

 When you first launch AVS Video Editor, the program walks you through a series of prompts that show you exactly how to use each module of the software.
 These prompts link you to video guides on the AVS website that show you how to use the video editing software most effectively.